 Chili Piper will automatically detect your time zone based upon your connected Calendar's time zone preferences.
 Your personal working hours schedule, Custom Schedules, and the time you see when opening Instant Booker will be displayed in your local time zone.

-Note: If this time zone is not displayed correctly, please review your Google Calendar or Office 365 calendar settings to ensure the proper time zone is selected.
+Note: If this time zone is not displayed correctly, please review your Google Calendar or Office 365 calendar settings to ensure the correct time zone is selected.
 If this is still displaying incorrectly, consider reconnecting your Calendar under integrations.

 You can also manually select the time zone in your schedule settings.